AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 #### Analytics configuration {#analytics-configuration}

-This section allows you to configure forwarding of Adobe Pass Authentication events to Adobe Analytics.
+This section allows you to configure the forwarding of Adobe Pass Authentication events to Adobe Analytics.

 To enable **Analytics Configuration**, kindly contact your Technical Account Manager (TAM) for more details on how to configure the Report Suite ID (RSID).